 The CDC reported that from 2014 to 2015 Heroin overdoses increased by 20.6 %

 Despite the pleasurable side effects of Opiates, continued abuse can take a serious toll on overall health.
-As tolerance builds with prolonged usage, many substance abusers continue to take larger doses that increase the likelihood of overdose.
+As tolerance builds with chronic, prolonged use, many Opioid abusers compensate by ingesting larger doses increasing the likelihood of an overdose.

-The release of Narcan, however, has changed the face of Opiate overdoses.
-Known by the medical name Naloxone, this unique substance can stop an Opiate overdose in its tracks, significantly reducing the risk of fatality.
+The release of Narcan in the midst of an overdose, however, has changed the face of an Opiate overdose by stopping an overdose in its tracks, significantly reducing the risk of fatality.

-Differentiating between extreme intoxication and an overdose can be challenging even for seasoned drug users, putting addicted people and heavy substance abusers at serious risk.
-If the distinction is not immediately clear, it’s best to treat a situation like an overdose; with drug abuse, as with many situations in life, it’s always better to be safe than sorry.
+Differentiating between extreme intoxication and an Opioid overdose can be challenging even for seasoned drug users, putting addicted people and heavy substance abusers at serious risk.
+If the distinction is not immediately clear, it’s best to treat a situation like an overdose; with drug abuse & addiction, it’s always better to be safe than sorry.

-It is important to note that death from an Opiate overdose is usually not instant, providing an opportunity to save lives if action can be taken in time.
-With access to Narcan, it is often possible to negate the damaging effects of Opiates without risking the loss of life.
+It is important to note that death from an Opiate overdose is typically not instant, providing an opportunity to save a life if action is taken in time.
+With access to Narcan injections and Narcan nasal spray, it is possible to reverse the effects of an Opioid overdose.

 According to the CDC, 13,000 people died from Heroin overdose in 2015.

-Calculating dosage amounts is generally not a requirement when administering Narcan, and there are no specific dosage guidelines for each individual Opiate, like Heroin.
+Calculating Narcan dosage amounts is generally not a requirement when administering it and there are no specific dosage guidelines for each individual Opiate, like Heroin.
 Instead, Narcan is sold in standard amounts to make providing the right amount quick and simple, even for those without medical training.

 Upon providing a dose of Narcan, people must be monitored for pulse and breathing.
 If symptoms do not improve, or improve and then worsen again, it is okay to continue to provide as many dosages as necessary to ensure a stabilized state.
 Closely observe condition and if there is no improvement within two to three minutes, proceed with subsequent doses.